mgoellnitz/trackdown/README.md

     fixes #MULTIISSUE needed documentation and a fix

-## MERCURIAL support should be added withthe same functionality as GIT
+## MERCURIAL support should be added withthe same functionality as GIT (in progress)

 *nth*

 Like the scenario where TrackDown is used with a special branch within your GIT repository, this setup can also be achieved with [Mercurial][hg]

+Martin Goellnitz Wed Dec 7 00:46:36 2016

+    refs #MERCURIAL flavour of this projects started - hook equivalent completely missing